-Select a polyline and go to Stretch polyline.
+Select the Final Building Contour polyline and go to Stretch Polyline.

 Two control points are automatically displayed at the extremities of the polyline.

 You can add intermediate control points by clicking specific points on the polyline in the 3D scene (on the right angles, for example).